Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 Teaching and Learning Methods

-Lecture and practical work on computer with the statistics software R.
+Lecture and practical work on computer with the statistics software R or Python.

 Lecture notes will be available in addition to recommended book chapters.